kubernetes/website/content/en/docs/reference/instrumentation/slis.md

 As an alpha feature, Kubernetes lets you configure Service Level Indicator (SLI) metrics for each Kubernetes component binary.
 This metric endpoint is exposed on the serving HTTPS port of each component, at the path `/metrics/slis`.
-You must enable to the `ComponentSLIs` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for every component from which you want to scrape SLI metrics.
+You must enable the `ComponentSLIs` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for every component from which you want to scrape SLI metrics.